TJeffrey237/CS386Project/reports/report11.md

 - Github Summary:

 ## 2. Retrospective ##
-1. Appreciations:
+1. Appreciations: Good progress made with different parts of the project at once.
-2. Successes:
+2. Successes: Delegated work for deliverable 6.
-3. Failures:
+3. Failures: Struggling with implementation for one puzzle.
-4. Barriers:
+4. Barriers: Other coursework.
-5. What we should try next time:
+5. What we should try next time: Focusing on what is needed for deliverable 7.

 ## 3. Next Steps ##
 Tyler